milessabin/spray-json-shapeless/README.md

 Fuzz: SimpleTrait.toJson       // """{"type":"Fuzz"}"""
 ```

-**Please read the documentation and examples thoroughly before raising a ticket.**

 ## License

-Also note that this library is LGPL.
+Note that this library is LGPL.
 All contributions are on this basis.

 I chose to license under the LPGL because
 [TypeSafe have set the precedent of closing sources](https://github.com/smootoo/freeslick#history)
 and it is extremely concerning that this is happening within our
 community.
-The best way to fight back is by writing better software,
+The best way to fight back is by writing software with a
-and using a license that guarantees the software's freedom.
+license that guarantees your software's freedom.

+I do not have a problem with anyone charging for software (I don't
+mind if something is not free as in gratis) but I abhor software which
+does not provide source code or allow me to change (i.e. fix it when
+it breaks, which it does almost always): free as in libre.

 If you *really* need an alternative license to get past your legal
-department, I will consider one-off licensing deals if you donate
+department, I will consider one-off licensing deals if you can prove
+to me that your legal department will not accept LGPL, that you have
-money to the ongoing maintenance costs of
+tried to get them to accept it, you donate money to the ongoing
-[ENSIME](https://github.com/ensime) and agree to submit any changes
+maintenance costs of [ENSIME](https://github.com/ensime) and agree to
-that you make back to this project under the LGPL.
+submit any changes that you (or your colleagues) make back to this
+project under the LGPL.